Samvkes/Histvar/README.md

-# Histvar
+# Histbam
-Currently depends on Cyvcf2, Matplotlib and Seaborn
+Depends on Matplotlib